xopxe/micro_rosso_oruga/README.md

 //TODO udev

-Connect your PC to the USB cable, and on a console run:
+Connect your PC to the USB cable, and on a console start the agent:

 ```sh
 docker run -it --rm --device=/dev/ttyUSB0 --net=host microros/micro-ros-agent:jazzy serial --dev /dev/ttyUSB0 -b 115200
 ```

 Do `ros2 topic list` to see the robot's topics.

+### Topic rates vs Serial speeds

+At the default 115200 bauds serial setting the system handles topics at about 100Hz.
+If you go over this, the system might suffer random disconnects.
+If you need more than this you can increase the serial link speed with the`#SERIAL_BAUD` define in the `main.cpp`.
+You can try 230400, 460800, 921600, and 1500000.
+Remeber to also change the agent's `-b` parameter to match.

 ## TODO